Analysis: Chargers didn’t play it safe ahead of playoff trip | Times Leader

 The Titans were 7-3 at their bye just before Thanksgiving but lost their last seven games, including two to Trevor Lawrence and the Jaguars, who were just 2-6 at Halloween.

-Over in the NFC, the Seattle Seahawks crashed the playoff party, sneaking in as the seventh seed when Aaron Rodgers and the Green Bay Packers blew a fourth-quarter lead at Lambeau Field in a win-and-they’re-in game against the Lions.
+Over in the NFC, the , sneaking in as the seventh seed when Aaron Rodgers and the at Lambeau Field in a win-and-they’re-in game against the Lions.

-Detroit was eliminated earlier Sunday when the Seahawks beat the Rams 19-16 in overtime, but the Lions’ mindset was to win in Wisconsin either to punch their own ticket to the playoffs or to prevent the Packers from going.
+Detroit was eliminated earlier Sunday when the , but the Lions’ mindset was to win in Wisconsin, either to punch their own ticket to the playoffs or to prevent the Packers from going.

 So, they were unfazed by not having any playoff carrot to play for.